 Windows Problem Solving

-- Check the driver software for your graphics adapter is up-to-date and that it meets the game's minimum requirements.
+- Check the driver software for your graphics adapter is up-to-date.
 This is by far the most common cause of problems as Windows updates will sometimes break older drivers.
 See here for further details.

 - Make sure you have the latest version of the game.
 Your version number is shown below the main menu (if you've bought the PRO version and it says 'FREE', you're running the wrong program).
 Uninstalling, then re-installing may help.